 What is FIRPTA?

-FIRPTA is a withholding tax requirement for the disposition of a U.S. real property interest by a foreign person that is reported on Form 8288.
+FIRPTA is a withholding tax requirement for a foreign person’s disposition of a U.S. real property interest that is reported on Form 8288.

 Do I need to report it?

 If you are a foreigner transferring an interest in any real property in the U.S., you are subject to the FIRPTA requirements.
 Further, if you are purchasing an interest in any real property from a foreigner, you may be subject to the withholding requirements for tax purposes under FIRPTA.

 Who qualifies as a foreigner?

 The IRS defines a foreign person as a nonresident alien or a foreign corporation that has not made an election under the Internal Revenue Code section 897(i).
 As a purchaser, it is your responsibility to determine if the seller is a foreign person based on the definition provided by the IRS, which can be broken down into two components.
 First, an alien is an individual who is not a U.S. Citizen or U.S. national.
 Second, to qualify as a nonresident alien, the individual must not have passed the green card test or the substantial presence test.

 Note that the substantial presence test requires that an individual be physically present in the U.S. for at least 31 days during the current year.
 Additionally, the individual must be present for 183 days during the 3 years, including the current year and the two years immediately prior.
 A pivotal element to FIRPTA requires that the real property is located in the U.S. An alternative to the actual property location requirement is an interest in a domestic corporation.

 If the seller of the real property is a foreigner and you fail to withhold the appropriate amount of tax, you may be on the hook.
 The purchaser has to determine whether the purchaser from whom they are buying an interest in the property is a foreign person or not.
 As a purchaser, you must do your due diligence to ensure you do not have to withhold taxes.

 How much do I need to withhold?